tisimst/mcerp/README.rst

 4. **Easy statistical distribution constructors**.
-The location, scale, and shape parameters follow the notation in the respective Wikipedia articles.
+The location, scale, and shape parameters follow the notation in the respective Wikipedia articles and other relevant web pages.

 5. **Correlation enforcement** and variable sample visualization capabilities.

 6. **Probability calculations** using conventional comparison operators.

-7. Advanced Scipy statistical function compatibility with package functions.
+7. Advanced Scipy **statistical function compatibility** with package functions.
+Depending on your version of Scipy, some functions might not work.

 Installation
 ============